microsoft/promptflow/docs/how-to-guides/develop-a-tool/create-your-own-custom-strong-type-connection.md

   package: test-custom-tools
   package_version: 0.0.2
   configs:
-    api_base: "This is a fake api base." # String, The api base.
+    api_base: "This is a fake api base." # String type.
+The api base.
   secrets:
-    api_key: <user-input> #  String, The api key get from "https://xxx.com".
+    api_key: <user-input> #  Secret type.
+The api key get from "https://xxx.com".
 Don't replace the '<user-input>' placeholder.
 The application will prompt you to enter a value when it runs.
   ```

 ## Develop a flow with a package tool with custom strong type connection